How to Run a World Cup Bracket Pool at Work (2026 Guide)

 The World Cup starts June 11.
 If you want to run a bracket pool โ at work, with friends, in your family group chat โ now is the time to set it up.
 People need time to fill out their brackets before the first whistle.

 This guide covers everything: choosing a format, setting up the pool, picking a scoring system, and managing the whole thing without it becoming a second job.
+Ready to jump straight in?
+Head to our Bracket Pool page to get started.

 Step 1: Pick Your Format